tier4/AWSIM/docs/Components/Environment/AddNewEnvironment/index.md

 - Occlusion culling and flutter culling cannot be used because the sensors detection target will disappear.
 - Each traffic light should have a separate GameObject.
 Also, each light in the traffic light should be split into separate materials.

-## 3. Output Pcd from Mesh
+## 3. Output PCD from Mesh

-It may be difficult to make Enviornment's 3D model as accurate as the actual device.
-However, it is possible to create a PCD map from objects meshes in AWSIM.
-Please refer to [PointCloudMapper](../../Environment/PointCloudMapper/index.md) document to see how to create a PCD map using previously existent digital-twin of environment.
+It may not be easy to make Environment's 3D model as accurate as from the real sensor.
+However, it is possible to create a PCD map from object meshes in AWSIM.
+Please refer to [PointCloudMapper](../../Environment/PointCloudMapper/index.md) document to see how to create a PCD map using a previously existent digital twin of the environment.